Eonzenex/JC3MpRace/README.md

 3. Fixing issue link to the race gamemode
 6. Create the tool to add map easily (Just need to made the interface)
 13. Clean code
-14. Making ghost checkpoint (to know the direction of the next one)
 15. Sync the voting system through all player and launch only one race event

 #### Credits